 Neither occurrence could have been anticipated, nor particularly afforded.
 And although making claims wasn’t easy (especially in Thailand, when onward travel tickets were cancelled and re-issued, visas extended, and a myriad of both out-patient and in-patient expenses incurred; see Chapter 5 for lessons learned), we were happy to have the security blanket of insurance protecting us against these unforeseen emergencies.

-Different Types of Travel Insurance
+Different Types of Traveling Insurance

 Not all types of travel insurance are created equal, cost-effective, or even necessary.